geekymonk123/E-voting-system/README.md

 **• No location dependency:** Eligible voter can caste his/her vote from any location across the world provided he/she is authenticated by the system through the three-step process.
 Moreover, for faster face recognition the training images are stored following a nu-meric nomenclature that reduces the search space drastically.

+##  Proposed Methodology
+This research work presents a three-level security based electronic voting system.
+These levels are described below:

+**• Level 1: Unique Voter ID and Aadhaar ID verification:** At the time of voter reg-istration, system will request for the unique Voter ID and Aadhaar ID from the voter.
+The entered unique ids are verified from the government records and stored in local Registered Voter Database (RVD).
+At the time of vote polling, voters need to enter the unique IDs once again which are verified against the local RVD.

+**• Level 2: OTP verification:** During the voter registration process, user needs to enter a mobile number for OTP verification purpose which gets stored in the local RVD.
+At the time of vote polling, OTP is sent to the registered mobile number which if correctly matches then the voter can enter to the face recognition panel.

+**• Level 3: Face recognition:**  During voter registration, the system captures user im-age through webcam.
+This captured image is converted into 100 gray scale images where each image is named as VoterID_number.i where i=1 to 100.
+All these images are stored in a XML file for all registered voters.
+This file containing the face data is used for training the algorithm used for face detection and recognition.
+At the time of vote polling, when the voter is directed to the face recognition panel, webcam captures real-time image and then using Haar Casacade Classifier Algorithm face is detected.
+This process is carried out very fast at real-time as it needs to check with only 100 images against each voter and those images are stored using numeric no-menclature based on voter id number.
+After this, applying Local Binary Pattern Histogram (LBPH) Algorithm on the detected face, if a voter is correctly recognized by matching with the trained face dataset, a green rectangle appears and the voter is allowed to successfully log into the system.
+Otherwise, if face detection and recog-nition fail, a red rectangle around the face appears and the voter is denied to access the system.

+The entire work is shown from two perspectives: voter registration whose process diagram is shown in Fig.1 and vote polling whose process diagram is depicted in Fig. 2.